Ki-sra/PV/README.md

  - Branch from `main` and open PRs.
 I'll continue implementing feature branches for import parsing, API endpoints, and tests, and will push those to `main` when complete (or to feature branches if you prefer PR review).

- ---

- ## Contact / Next actions I will take (unless you instruct otherwise)

- 1. Add PV document listing on PV detail pages (download links and metadata).
- 2. Implement bulk-import parser with dry-run & validation reporting.
- 3. Add API endpoints and Sanctum token auth for integrations.

- If you want the optional cleanup executed now (delete `ista_pv/`), run the script above or tell me to run it and I will remove it and push the changes.

- ---

- Thank you — I cleaned and organized the scaffolds and pushed them to `origin/main`.
-If you want me to continue by implementing any of the recommended steps, tell me which one to prioritize and I will proceed.